-When the Director determines that there has been a defective trick (from the fact that one player has too few or too many cards in his hand, and a correspondingly incorrect number of played cards); both sides having played to the next trick, he proceeds as follows:
+When the Director determines that there has been a defective trick (from the fact that one player has too few or too many cards in their hand, and a correspondingly incorrect number of played cards); both sides having played to the next trick, the procedure is as follows:

-- 1. When the offender has failed to play a card to the defective trick, the Director shall require him forthwith to expose a card face-up in front of him and then place it appropriately among his played cards (this card does not affect ownership of the trick); if - (a) the offender has a card of the suit led to the defective trick; he must choose such a card to place among his played cards.
-He is deemed to have revoked on the defective trick and is subject to the loss of one trick transferred in accordance with Law 64A2. - (b) the offender has no card of the suit led to the defective trick; he chooses any card to place among his played cards.
-He is deemed to have revoked on the defective trick and is subject to the loss of one trick transferred in accordance with Law 64A2. - 2. (a) When the offender has played more than one card to the defective trick, the Director inspects the played cards and requires the offender to restore to his hand all extra cards20, leaving among the played cards the one faced in playing to the defective trick (if the Director is unable to determine which card was faced, the offender leaves the highest ranking of the cards that he could legally have played to the trick).
-Ownership of the defective trick does not change. - (b) A restored card is deemed to have belonged continuously to the offender's hand, and a failure to have played it to an earlier trick may constitute a revoke. - 3.
+- 1. When the offender has failed to play a card to the defective trick, the Director shall require the player to forthwith expose a card face-up on the table and then place it appropriately among their played cards (this card does not affect ownership of the trick); - (a) an offender who has a card of the suit led to the defective trick must choose such a card to place among the played cards.
+The offender is deemed to have revoked on the defective trick and is subject to the loss of one trick transferred in accordance with Law 64A2. - (b) an offender who has no card of the suit led to the defective trick chooses any card to place among the played cards.
+The offender is deemed to have revoked on the defective trick and is subject to the loss of one trick transferred in accordance with Law 64A2. - 2. (a) When the offender has played more than one card to the defective trick, the Director inspects the played cards and requires the offender to restore to their hand all extra cards, leaving among the played cards the one faced in playing to the defective trick (if the Director is unable to determine which card was faced, the offender leaves the highest ranking of the cards that could have been legally played to the trick).
+Ownership of the defective trick does not change.

+- (b) A restored card is deemed to have belonged continuously to the offender's hand, and a failure to have played it to an earlier trick may constitute a revoke. - 3.
 When the Director determines that the offender did play a card to the trick, but that card was not placed among the quitted tricks, the Director finds the card and places it correctly among the offender's played cards.
 The Director shall award an adjusted score if the same card was played to a subsequent trick and it is too late to correct the illegal play.